cybercolombia/hpcsummer2018/README.md

-# sshpc
-1st Summer School in HPC - Bog/CO
+# This is the 1st Summer School in HPC - Bog/CO Repository

+Please find all the information displayed here for your consideration.

+We receive any comments!

+Best regards,
+SSHPC Team